 Dr. Cort works at the intersection of sustainability and investor value.
 Over the course of 15 years, in consulting and academia, he has applied a scientific and economic lens to corporate social and environmental responsibility (or sustainability) in order to identify the tools, mechanisms, metrics, and indicators that create the greatest value for investors, businesses and society.

 Businesses and investors today face a particular challenge when it comes to sustainability and corporate responsibility.
-We know that awareness and performance in sustainability writ large correlates to better financial performance, but we cannot yet tell which aspects of sustainability drive this improvement.
+We know that awareness and performance in sustainability writ large correlate to better financial performance, but we cannot yet tell which aspects of sustainability drive this improvement.
 Meanwhile, the sustainability industry is moving quickly toward higher levels of mandatory reporting of sustainability metrics in various forms across the globe in order to provide comparable metrics within and across sectors.
-Comparable metrics are critical to the policy decisions that need to made to address global sustainability challenges.
-To date, the selection of the ‘best metrics’ have been driven in large part through consensus building across stakeholder groups.
+Comparable metrics are critical to the policy decisions that need to be made to address global sustainability challenges.
+To date, the selection of the ‘best metrics’ has been driven in large part by consensus building across stakeholder groups.

-Dr. Cort is a Lecturer at the Yale School of Management and Faculty Co-Director for the Yale Center for Business and the Environment (CBEY).
-He holds a Ph.D. in Civil and Environmental Engineering and over 15 years experience in global corporate settings advising on sustainability matters including metrics, risk management and auditing practices.
+Dr. Cort is a Senior Lecturer at the Yale School of Management and Faculty Co-Director for the Yale Center for Business and the Environment (CBEY).
+He holds a Ph.D. in Civil and Environmental Engineering and over 15 years of experience in global corporate settings advising on sustainability matters including metrics, risk management, and auditing practices.

 See Dr. Cort's full profile on the Yale School of Management site.